-ModusLink Global Solutions, Inc. provides comprehensive supply chain and logistics services (the "Supply Chain Business") that are designed to improve clients' revenue, cost, sustainability and customer experience objectives.
-We provide services to leading companies in consumer electronics, communications, computing, software, and retail.
+ModusLink Global Solutions, Inc. provides comprehensive physical and digital supply chain optimization services (the "Supply Chain Business") that are designed to improve clients' revenue, cost, sustainability and customer experience objectives.
+We provide services to leading companies across a wide spectrum of industries, including consumer electronics, communications, computing, medical devices, software, and retail, among others.
 The Supply Chain Business operations are supported by a global footprint that includes more than 20 sites across North America, Europe, and the Asia Pacific region.

-We operate an integrated supply chain system infrastructure that extends from front-end order management through distribution and returns management.
-This end-to-end solution enables clients to link supply and demand in real time, improve visibility and performance throughout the supply chain, and provide real-time access to information for greater collaboration and making informed business decisions.
-We believe that our clients can benefit from our global integrated business solution.
+We operate an integrated physical and digital supply chain system infrastructure that extends from front-end order management through distribution and returns management.
+This end-to-end solution enables clients to link supply and demand in real-time, improve visibility and performance throughout the supply chain, and provide real-time access to information for greater collaboration and making informed business decisions.
+We believe that our clients can benefit from our global integrated business solution, especially given the increased usage of connected devices and digitalized solutions.

 Historically, a significant portion of our revenue from our Supply Chain Business has been generated from clients in the computer and software markets.
 These markets, while large in size, are mature and, as a result, gross margins in these markets tend to be lower than other markets the Company operates in.
-To address this, in addition to the computer and software markets, we have expanded our sales focus to include additional markets such as communications and consumer electronics, among others.
+To address this, in addition to the computer and software markets, we have expanded our sales focus to include additional markets such as communications and consumer electronics, with a long-term focus on expanding in growth industries, such as the connected home, and connected healthcare, among others.
 We believe these markets, and other verticals we operate in, may experience faster growth than our historical markets, and represent opportunities to realize higher gross margins on the services we offer.
 Companies in these markets often have significant need for a supply chain partner who will be an extension to their business models.
 We believe the scope of our service offerings, including value-added warehousing and distribution, repair and recovery, aftersales, returns management, financial management, entitlement management, contact center support, material planning and factory supply, and e-Business will increase the overall value of the supply chain solutions we deliver to our existing clients and to new clients.